ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Connection Groups {#groups}

-Connection Groups can be created using the Clone Action:
+Connection Groups can be created using the `Clone` action:

 ~~~
 Connection := Connection.Clone(framer?, connectionProperties?)
 ~~~

-Calling Clone on a Connection yields a Connection Group containing two Connections: the parent Connection on which Clone was called, and a resulting cloned Connection.
+Calling `Clone` on a Connection yields a Connection Group containing two Connections: the parent Connection on which `Clone` was called, and a resulting cloned Connection.
-The new Connection is actively opened, and it will locally send a Ready Event or an EstablishmentError Event.
+The new Connection is actively opened, and it will locally send a `Ready` event or an `EstablishmentError` event.
-Calling Clone on any of these Connections adds another Connection to the Connection Group.
+Calling `Clone` on any of these Connections adds another Connection to the Connection Group.
 Connections in a Connection Group share all Connection Properties except `connPriority` (see {{conn-priority}}), and these Connection Properties are entangled: Changing one of the